tonishka/tp/docs/DeveloperGuide.md

    1. Prerequisites: Must have only one meeting added in the `Meetings` list

    2. Test case: `cancel 2` <br>
-      Expected: No meeting is cancelled and an error message is shown in the status box.
+      Expected: No meeting is cancelled and an error message is shown in the Result Display.

    3. Test case: `cancel 1` <br>
       Expected: The meeting is cancelled and disappears from the `Meetings` list.